Base

 to_float : T ~ ToFloat -> Float to_float(a)

-, tries to parse an integer from
+If a is of type String or [Char], tries to parse an integer from

-the characters in a
+the characters in a.
+Raises CantParseInt if a

 is empty or contains non-numeric characters.